A Tight I/O Lower Bound for Matrix Multiplication: Introduction

 \section{Introduction}

-Matrix-matrix multiplication \footnote{In this paper, we only consider {\em conventional} matrix-matrix multiplication where $ C := A B $ with matrices $ C $, $ A $, and $ B $ of respective sizes $ m \times n $, $ m \times k $, and $ k \times n $, require $ m n k $ scalar multiplies and $ m n k $ scalar adds.} (MMM) is an important practical operation from which many applications demand high performance.
-A limiting factor on what fraction of theoretical peak this operation can attain is the input-output (I/O) operations, data movements between memory layers, that are incurred.
+Matrix-matrix multiplication (MMM) is an important practical operation from which many applications demand high performance.
+A limiting factor on what fraction of theoretical peak this operation can attain is the input-output (I/O) operations (data movements between memory layers) that are incurred.
 For this reason, lower bounds on the I/O requirements are of great interest, especially as the ratio between the speed of I/O and floating point computation continues to deteriorate.

-Deriving lower bounds starts with the assumption that a processor has two layers of memory hierarchy, a small {\em fast} memory and large {\em slow} memory.
+To derive lower bounds, we start with the assumption that a processor has two layers of memory hierarchy, a small {\em fast} memory and large {\em slow} memory.
 The fast and slow memory could represent the cache(s) and main memory of a processor, respectively, or main memory and disk.
 Practical implementations minimize the movement of data between these (and more) layers.

-Hong and Kung~\cite{redblue} introduced what they called the red-blue pebble game model for a machine with two layers of memory.
-A limited number of blue pebbles represented fast memory while an unlimited number of red pebbles represented slow memory.
-By reasoning how at different times blue and red pebbles could be associated with subsets of data, a lower bound of $\Omega({mnk}/{\sqrt{S}})$ for MMM was obtained, where $S$ is the size of the fast memory (in matrix elements).
-In 1995, Savage~\cite{savage1995extending} extended the red-blue pebble game to an arbitrary number of layers, and showed that the lower bound from~\cite{redblue} applies at every layer of the memory hierarchy.

-In 2004, Irony et al.~\cite{irony2004communication} use a very similar technique to extend the lower bounds to communication between nodes of a distributed memory parallel computer.
-Importantly, they provide a constant for the leading term of the I/O lower bound, ${mnk}/({2\sqrt{2}\sqrt{S}})$.
-More recently, in 2014, Ballard et al.~\cite{ballard2014communication} generalized the techniques in~\cite{redblue} and~\cite{irony2004communication} so that they can be applied to many operations in numerical linear algebra, not only matrix multiplication.
-Since the publication of the first result in 1981, the holy grail has been to obtain the best (greatest) constant for the leading term in the bound.